kampkelly/MyDiaryApi/README.md

 # MyDiary Application Api

-This api is going to be used to power the MyDiary application front-end
+This is the API going for the MyDiary application front-end

 ## Getting Started